Australia’s number one university

 The University of Melbourne is the leading centre of higher education and research in Australia.
-Founded in 1853, it’s situated in the heart of the world’s most liveable city and part of the largest biomedical precinct in the southern hemisphere.
+Founded in 1853, it’s situated in the heart of one of the world’s most liveable cities.

 Inspiring arts and culture